ngimdock/learn-hexagonal-archi/src/adapters/Readme.md

 # Adapters

-This folder contain all thing that can adapt to our `ports`.
+This folder contain all implementations that can adapt to our `ports`.

 Someone can rename it `infrastructure`.